5 min Read

-Parents often ask me at what age their child should be toilet or potty trained and how to do it.
-My general advice is that helping a child out of diapers and into underwear need not require much work at all.
-If a parent is working overtime to get beyond the diaper or training pant phase, that’s a red flag that the child is not yet ready to move onto this next phase.
+Parents often wonder what age their child should be toilet or potty trained and how to do it.
+But here’s a silver lining; helping a child out of diapers and into underwear doesn’t need to require much work at all.
+If a parent is working overtime to get beyond the diaper or training pant phase, that’s a red flag that the child is not yet ready to move onto this phase.
 Really, the most work you need do is observe your child’s readiness and to model toileting behaviour.
-The two main signs of readiness are:

-When these conditions are in place, your job is to follow and guide along the way.
+When your child sends you the readiness signals, your job is to follow and guide along the way.
 Make sure your child is wearing training pants or a diaper that can be removed independently and that your toilet is easily accessible.
-For instance, have a step stool and a child sized toilet seat set into your regular toilet, or a potty set next to your toilet.
+Have a step stool and a child-sized toilet seat set into your regular toilet, or a potty set next to your toilet.
 Instead of bribing or pleading with your child to go to sit on the toilet, which often leads to power struggles and a delay in moving forward, let your child know that you trust him to let you know when he wants to sit on the toilet.
 Then, encourage more of the same behaviour by complementing the independence and initiative.

-But what happens when, despite your best efforts, your child appears to have passed by the typical window of moving from diapers into underwear?
-What happens when your six year old is still wearing training pants to school because he can’t seem to pull himself away from an activity to go to the washroom?
-Or when your seven year old still wets the bed a couple of times a week?
+Despite your best efforts, some children take longer than others to go from diapers into underwear.
+Sometimes that translates into a six-year-old wearing training pants to school because he can’t seem to pull himself away from an activity to go to the washroom.
+And sometimes it’s your seven-year-old still wetting the bed a couple of times a week.

-This can be extremely frustrating for parents.
+These instances can be extremely frustrating for parents.
 But for many children, accidents are just that, accidents.
 Children are not doing it on purpose.
-So I remind parents about how important it is not to shame or punish their children about bedwetting or accidents.
+Remind yourself that it’s important to not shame or punish kids about bedwetting or accidents.

-Once any physical cause is ruled out, I ask about family history, since there appears to be a genetic link around bedwetting.
-Also, we talk about dynamics in the family that might be perpetuating the problem, such as a power struggle between parent and child.
-We also talk about treatment options such as using an alarm system that wakes a child any time he urinates on a special pad placed on his sheets.
+Once any physical cause is ruled out, look at family history since there appears to be a genetic link around bedwetting.
+Also think about dynamics in the family that might be perpetuating the problem, such as a power struggle between parent and child.
+Think about treatment options such as using an alarm system that wakes a child any time he urinates on a special pad placed on his sheets.
 This creates more of a connection between his bodily function and need to wake up.
 Often, I refer to a clinic that specializes in working with children who have enuresis (repeated inability to control urination at night) or encopresis (fecal soiling).

 It’s normal for preschoolers (especially nursery aged} to wear diapers and training pants as they move towards increased independence with toileting.
 Patience and observation are key during this stage of development.
 Your response to “accidents” or urgency on your part to move your child forward quickly may have a negative effect and may actually retard any progress.
 If you are interested in enrolling your child in a preschool program that insists children be out of diapers or fully “toilet trained” (and your child is not), then it may be wise to look for an alternative program rather than force your child before he or she is ready.